 Summary

-Why should I have my business appraised?
+Why should I have my small business appraised?

 Business Valuation Methods